cezarbajenaru/eks-course/EKS&Kubernetes.md

 Mysql Pod which is statefull and uses the disk created.

 ########################################################
-AWS ALB

-In in EKS:          #in Normal Kubernetes in EC2 these must be setup along many others like etcd, etc IAM Roles for Service Accounts (IRSA) are automatically integrated The OIDC provider is already managed
-  Worker nodes automatically have AWS networking Subnets are already tagged for ALB auto-discovery

-  In EKS: prerequisites are mostly auto-configured.
-  In self-managed Kubernetes on AWS: we configure OIDC, IRSA, subnet tagging, and Helm manually.

-ELB is just the name of the AWS load balancing service family.(ELB or CLB is practically deprecated)

-Application Load Balancer functions at the application layer, the seventh layer of the Open Systems Interconnection (OSI) model

-The load balancer is a single point of contact with the clients.
-The load balancer distribuites traffic accross multiple targets such as resources like EC2 or others, in multiple AZ - Increases the availibility of the application.

-A listener checks for connection requests from clients using the port and protocol that you configure.
-Default rule for each listener must be defined.
-One listener can have a different set of rules that point to a different target group of resources.
-One target can be registered in two target groups or more

-Elastic Load Balancing scales your load balancer as traffic to your application changes over time.
-Elastic Load Balancing can scale to the vast majority of workloads automatically.

-You can configure health checks, which are used to monitor the health of the registered targets so that the load balancer can send requests only to the healthy targets.

-ALB liver inside the VPC -> Targer groups must belond to tha same VPC as the ALB -> Must have network reachability in the VPC network -> Routing is independent because it is on Layer 7 - The application layer
-What ALB actually has:

-  The listener:
-    You can configure the listener to forward requests based on the URL in the request.
-In this way you can structure the application in multiple smaller services and route requests using specific URL.
-    The default routing algorithm is round robin, specify something else if you want Routing is performed independently for each target group, even when a target is registered with multiple target groups

-How Kubernetes and AWS talk to each other -> AWS LoadBalancer Controller:
-  A target group is a list of POD IP's exposed by kubernetes service ( A target group does not have it's own IP - is a list of endpoints!!!)
-    [target1_IP:port, target2_IP:port, target3_IP:port, ...]
-    Target group IP's always change because pods recreate themselves all the time: who updates AWS Target Group membership?
-      The AWS LoadBalancer Controller which lives in Kubernetes makes the updated to Target group:
-      AWS LB controller watches for Ingress and Service events in Kubernetes, searches the matching pods via label selectors, register and deregisters POD IP's from TargetGroups
-      Reconciles continuously Desired state vs Current state -> This is a state sync loop. ( the loop has no interval, Inside Kubernetes, controllers subscribe to API change streams: any service added, updated, scaled, rescheduled, pod IP changed, intress created/updated = event that the loops reads - controller receives and it reacts - Inside Kubernetes, controllers subscribe to API change streams) Every 10 minutes there is a default general sync anyway
-      Kubernetes does not tell ALB how many pods exist.

-  ALB (Static URL/public) -> Listerner rule -> Target groups ( the list of endpoints) -> POD running and exposed by service

-ALB  = HTTP/HTTPS apps (WordPress, APIs, websites)
-NLB  = TCP/UDP, high performance, internal services GWLB = Network security appliance traffic routing

-Main possibilites for ALB:
--  Path conditions: You can configure rules for your listener that forward requests based on the URL in the request.
-This enables you to structure your application as smaller services, and route requests to the correct service based on the content of the URL.

-- Routing based on fields in the request, such as HTTP header conditions and methods, query parameters, and source IP addresses
-- Routing requests to multiple applications on a single EC2 instance.
-You can register an instance or IP address with multiple target groups, each on a different port.
-- Redirecting requests from one URL to another.
-- Returning a custom HTTP response.
-- Registering targets by IP address, including targets outside the VPC for the load balance
-- Registering targets by IP address, including targets outside the VPC for the load balance
-- Load balancer to authenticate users of your applications through their corporate or social identities before routing requests
-- Containerized applications.
-Amazon Elastic Container Service (Amazon ECS) can select an unused port when scheduling a task and register the task with a target group using this port.
-This enables you to make efficient use of your clusters
-- Monitoring the health of each service independently, as health checks are defined at the target group level and many CloudWatch metrics are reported at the target group level.
-Attaching a target group to an Auto Scaling group enables you to scale each service dynamically based on demand
-- Access logs contain additional information and are stored in compressed format

-In a Terraform module the steps are look like this
-It must have the following installed :
-  OIDC created
-  IRSA (IAM role for service accounts)
-  Subnets that are autotriggered
-  Node IAM roles are setup properly
-  After those are setup, ALB controller becomes just a resource in TF ( helm release ) resource "helm_release" "aws_load_balancer_controller" { ... }

-Final short thoughts:
-AWS Load Balancer Controller:
- Runs inside Kubernetes, not AWS.
- Not built into EKS, but maintained by AWS.
- Works on any Kubernetes cluster running in AWS.
- Does NOT work outside AWS.

- AWS Load Balancer Controller = Event-driven.
-Watches Ingress + Service + EndpointSlice.
-Updates target group membership in real-time.
-No polling interval.
-Safety resync ~10 min.

-The AWS Load Balancer Controller is not built into EKS.
-It must be installed manually on all clusters.

-WP local testing
-When this works locally → your environment variables and connectivity are correct.

-When deploying to Kubernetes, you'll translate the same values to:

-values.yaml for WordPress Helm chart

-Kubernetes Secret for DB password

-Service + Ingress for access

-PVC for data storage

-######################################################

 Kubernetes Init containers:
 Because in K8s or EKS pod creation order is not guaranteed, init containers come in key points in time to intervene and create a particular creation order.